karnnivore/blog/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the blog!

 ## Adding new blog posts
-To add a new blog post, create a new markdown file in the `content/blog` directory.
-The file should have the following frontmatter:
+To add a new blog post, create a markdown file (`.md`) in the content/blog directory.
+The file name should follow a hyphen-delimited naming convention (e.g. `this-is-my-great-blog.md`).
+Each file should include the following frontmatter:

 ```yaml
 ---